greenhouselab/motorbrainstim2026/README.md

-# Mapping the Motor System with Brain Stimulation Workshop 2026
 We are excited to host the Mapping the Motor System with Brain Stimulation Workshop at the University of Oregon October 12-14, 2026!

 Please stay tuned for the schedule and registration details.

 This event is made possible with generous support from the Max Planck Gesellschaft (and the University of Oregon Global Scholars Institute).